defuse/passgenr/README.md

 **Audit Status.** While its author is careful and prioritizes security, `passgenr` has not yet been audited by a professional third-party.
-If you have experience of doing security audits and you would like to contribute one, please get in touch!
+If you have experience doing security audits and you would like to contribute one, please get in touch!